I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

-The recording and touring cycle for AC/DC's previous album, 2014's Rock or Bust, was the most grueling of their career.
-The number of roadblocks and tragedies that these veteran road dogs had to face would've killed any other band.
+The recording and touring cycle for AC/DC's previous album, 2014's Rock or Bust, was the most grueling of their career, marked by roadblocks and tragedies that would've killed most other bands.

 Rock or Bust was the first AC/DC album recorded without founding rhythm guitarist (and main songwriter) Malcolm Young, who was forced to step down due to health issues.
 He was replaced by his nephew Stevie Young, who would not be the last personnel change.
 By the end of the Rock or Bust tour, drummer Phil Rudd had been replaced by Chris Slade, and most shockingly of all, Brian Johnson was forced to vacate his vocalist position for the last 22 shows.
 Brian had been suffering from persistent hearing problems, and was told by doctors that he needed to get off the road immediately or he'd risk going completely deaf.
-Fortunately, Guns N' Roses vocalist W. Axl Rose volunteered his services, and by all accounts, he did a bang-up job as their temporary front man. .
+Guns N' Roses vocalist W. Axl Rose volunteered his services for the remainder of the Rock or Bust tour, and by all accounts, he did a bang-up job as their temporary front man. .

 Fate still wasn't done with AC/DC yet.
 Bassist Cliff Williams announced his plans to retire at the end of the Rock or Bust tour, and most tragically, Malcolm Young passed away in November 2017 after battling dementia for several years.
 After all that, AC/DC's loyal fan base would have been forgiven for assuming the band was finished.